PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 A loop in C runs *while* something is true.
 The "for" loop in C doesn't "loop over a list" like python.
 Instead a C `for` loop is a shortcut version of a while loop.

 ## While loop

+(delete everything inside of main, and change your code to the following)
 ```c
 #include <stdio.h>